Checkmarx/kics/docs/queries/ansible-queries.md

 This page contains all queries from Ansible.

 ### AWS
-Bellow are listed queries related with Ansible AWS:
+Below are listed queries related with Ansible AWS: